First-Year Focus

 Students in other schools frequently take English 105, Expository Writing, English 205, Intermediate Composition, or English 105-6 (first-year WCAS seminars that have openings) to fulfill their writing requirements; most do so in their first or second year.

-English 105, 205, and 305 are all designed to help individual writers gain more control over the writing process and improve largely at their own pace.
+For first-year students in any school who wish to augment their writing skills, English 105 and 205 are designed to help individual writers gain more control over the writing process and improve largely at their own pace.
 All of these core WP courses emphasize analysis, argument, and style.

 - English 105, Expository Writing, is a good course for any writer who wants to polish his or her basic skills and practice writing in a supportive, less pressure-packed environment.
 It is particularly appropriate for first and second year students who, although they may be good writers, have had little experience with college writing or complicated resources, like those in the University Library.